Kielx/next-blog/posts/fourth.md

 ---
-title: "How to create Ncurses Pong game"
+title: "How to create Ncurses Pong game part 1"
 date: "2022-01-26"
-excerpt: "Learn C++ Basics creating a simple pong game with ncurses library"
+excerpt: "First part of series where I delve into basics of C++ and ncurses library while creating a simple pong game.
+First part focuses on setting up environment and installing of library.
+Learn by doing approach."
 coverImage: "/images/posts/ncursesPong.gif"
+keywords:
+  - "C++"
+  - "Ncurses"
+  - Basics
 ---
 Hello from Fourth post